-- May feel humiliated, frightened or sick - May suffer mental health issues
+- May feel humiliated, frightened, unsafe or sick. - May suffer mental health issues. - May experience feelings of exclusion and struggle to speak about what is occurring or seek professional support.

 Employer/organisations who have workplace harassment may experience:

 - Poor morale leading to absenteeism, reduced work output and high staff turnover - May increase worker's compensation claims for employee stress related illnesses - Exposure to the cost, inconvenience and damaging publicity of legal proceedings and compensation claims